An Introduction to Transformers: The transformer block

 This transform stops feature representations blowing up in magnitude as non-linearities are repeatedly applied through neural networks.\sidenote{ Whilst it is possible to control the non-linearities and weights in neural networks to prevent explosion of the representation, the constraints this places on the activation functions can adversely affect learning.
 The LayerNorm approach is arguably simpler and simpler to train.} In transformers, LayerNorm is usually applied in the residual terms of both the MHSA and MLP stages.

-\begin{marginfigure} {In CNNs LayerNorm is conventionally applied to both the features \emph{and} across the feature maps (i.e.~across the height and width of the images) (left hand schematic).
+\begin{marginfigure} {In CNNs LayerNorm is ambiguous applied sometimes referring to normalising across both the features \emph{and} the feature maps (i.e.~across the height and width of the images) and sometimes just across the features (left hand schematic).
 As the height and width dimension in CNNs corresponds to the sequence dimension, $1\hdots N$ of transformers, the term 'LayerNorm' is arguably used inconsistently (compare to figure \ref{fig:trans-norm}).
 I would prefer to call the normalisation used in transformers 'token normalisation' instead to avoid confusion.
 Batch normalisation (right hand schematic) is consistently defined.} \end{marginfigure}

 Putting this all together, we have the standard transformer block shown schematically in figure \ref{fig:transformer-block}.\sidenote{ The exact configuration of the normalisation and residual layers can differ, but here we show a standard setup \citep{pmlr-v119-xiong20b}.}